hismailbulut/Neoray/README.md

 Neoray has a simple right click menu that gives you some abilities like copying, cutting to system clipboard and pasting.
 It has a open file functionality that opens system file dialog.
-Menu text is same as the font and the colors are from your colorscheme.
+Menu text is same as the font and the colors are from your color scheme.
 This makes it look and feel like terminal.
 You can disable it by setting this option to false.
 Default is true.
 ```vim
 NeoraySet ContextMenuOn true